dmrimawi/CAIS-DMA/README.md

-# CUDE
+# A Decision-Making Assistant for Collaborative AI Systems
-Collaborative AI Systems Under Disruptive Events
+## Structure